austintwang/finemo_gpu/README.md

                         The threshold to determine motif start and end positions within the full CWMs. (default: 0.3) -a ALPHA, --alpha ALPHA
                         The L1 regularization weight. (default: 0.6)
-  -f, --no-post-filter  "Do not perform post-hit-calling filtering.
+  -f, --no-post-filter  Do not perform post-hit-calling filtering.
 By default, hits are filtered based on a minimum correlation of `alpha` with the input contributions. (default: False)
   -s STEP_SIZE, --step-size STEP_SIZE
                         The maximum optimizer step size. (default: 3.0) -A STEP_ADJUST, --step-adjust STEP_ADJUST